aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 ---

 In this blog post, we will explore how to create a routable pedestrian network with elevation using Python and [OSMnx](https://osmnx.readthedocs.io/en/stable/).
-OSMnx is a Python library that allows you to retrieve [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data and work with street networks.
+OSMnx is a Python library that allows you to retrieve [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data and work with street networks, among other things.

 Here's a summary of the steps followed in the blog post: